Las Vegas – riding the Dopamine Express in world-famous Sin City

 But back to our adventure in sunny Las Vegas

-Inside the Trump International there’s a merchandise shop, full of MAGA hats, Trump teddy bears, t-shirts, flip-flops, shot glasses and more.
+Inside the Trump International there’s a merchandise shop, full of MAGA hats, Trump teddy bears, Trump t-shirts, Trump flip-flops, Trump shot glasses and more.
 And a restaurant serving coffee at the bar.
 I sit down and order a double espresso with a bit of water.

 Not an americano, just a double espresso with a little water, I tell the bartender.
 He brings it over.
 It’s good coffee.
 Looking around, the crowd inside Trump’s hotel appears to be made up of wealthy midwesterners and even wealthier people from the Middle East.